 How to Save Money on Your Cable Bill

-We've outlined some of the most effective below.
+We've outlined some of the most effective below:

 Take Advantage of Promotional Offers

-This is frustrating, sure, but it's also an opportunity for you to save.
+This is frustrating, but it's also an opportunity for you to save.
 Set yourself a reminder, and when the promotional period ends, call your cable company and let them know you'd like to extend it.
 If they say it's not possible, remind them that you can always switch companies.
 That usually gets their attention and makes it easier for them to magically find a deal that at first didn't exist.

 Another option is to go ahead and change.
 Switching companies is a pain, but if you time it right, you won't be without service, and you can save money by changing companies and making use of introductory promotions that keep costs low.